Learn about the difference between Neurographica and Neuroart and which is the best fit for what you're after.

 ✔️ Are looking for structured guidance to find clarity

-✨ Let your hand move however it wants—no plan, no pressure
+- Let your hand move however it wants with no plan or pressure

 You may end up drawing a recognizable picture using Neuroart, and coloring it or painting it, however you want.
 It's about how you feel and enjoying the process.